hammadsi/KP-3/README.md

 ### Setting up with nRF Connect SDK v2.1.2 (Recommended)

-1. Clone this repository into the root directory of an existing nRF Connect SDK v2.1.2 installation.
+1. Copy the `wheelchair-ergometer-game-controller` into the root directory of an existing nRF Connect SDK v2.1.2 installation.
 The directory path should be `C:\ncs\v2.1.2\wheelchair-ergometer-game-controller`.

 ## Build Instructions